m-spangenberg/exercises_devops/README.md

 ### Nginx Configuration

 By default, the location of the main configuration file is at `/etc/nginx/nginx.conf` and it includes all personalized files from the `/etc/nginx/conf.d/` directory.
 Configuration files in NGINX are structured as key value pairs that are either one-line directives or blocks of directives called contexts which are simply many one-line directives enclosed by braces.
 Each NGINX configuration has one Main context and one HTTP context.
 You can think of a directive as a statement that controls certain NGINX behavior.
+NGINX has a great [beginners guide](http://nginx.org/en/docs/beginners_guide.html) introducing these concepts.

 NGINX has many pre-made configurations and examples available as resources on their [wiki](https://www.nginx.com/resources/wiki/start/).